Skip to content

 Hot sauce to taste

 Season pork with Cajun seasoning.
-Heat oil over high heat, add pork and onion and cook about a minute until browned.
+Heat oil over high heat, add pork/chicken and onion and cook about a minute until browned.

-Place pork and onion in the bottom of a large slow cooker.
+Place meat and onion in the bottom of a large slow cooker.
 Top with red bell pepper, celery, and garlic.
-Then put in the rice, tomatoes, oregano, basil, and thyme.
-Pour the beef broth over it and top with sausage.
+Then put in the tomatoes, oregano, basil, and thyme.
+Pour the broth over it and top with sausage.
 There’s no need to stir this.

-Cover and cook on high for 3 hours or on low for 7 hours.
-Then add the shrimp and cook for one hour longer.
-Serve with hot sauce.
+Cover and cook on high for 3 hours.
+Then add the shrimp and rice and cook for one hour longer, until the rice is tender.